TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Tutorial levels
+    - Grenades
+    - Planting/defusing bomb?
+    - Surfing
+    - that's all, final portal goes to the shooting range
+        - or maybe two portals for that?
+- Done
+    - Walking
+    - Ricochets
+    - Knives:
+        - Kill with primary/secondary, could be just one level
+        - throwing especially with scroll down/up
+    - Akimbo
+    - First weapon
+        - Choosing with numbers (have to for akimbo)
+        - Holster/previous weapon
+            - Maybe the green areas could teleport when they detect step completion to mash several steps into a single level
+        - Toggle laser, show which surface is shoot through

 - Fix miniatures not downloading!!!
 Both externally and through UDP
     - Don't make a "metaresource", this will overcomplicate things.
         - Just force it to become a normal resource but it is always referenced (if it's backed, always with non-default properties, if it's unbacked, always default)